-Regardless of the amount of your wealth, it is important to have a Florida estate plan in place in case of incapacity and to handle distribution of your assets at death.
-Every Lakewood Ranch, Bradenton and Sarasota Florida resident has an estate (home, personal property, investments, bank accounts, and retirement accounts).
-A Florida estate plan can assist in the following areas: (i) avoiding having the state of Florida determine to whom your Florida estate will descend; (ii) Name a guardian for your children; (iii) Outline personal preferences and desires; (iv) Provide for heirs with special needs; and (v) Plan for incapacity (by avoiding guardianship proceedings).
+Regardless of the size of your wealth, it is important to have an up to date Florida estate plan in place.
+A Florida estate plan can assist in the following areas: (i) avoiding having the state of Florida determine to whom your Florida estate will descend; (ii) Name a guardian for your children; (iii) Outline personal preferences and desires both during your lifetime and at death; (iv) Provide for heirs with special needs; and (v) When you are no longer capable of managing your affairs by planning for incapacity (by avoiding guardianship proceedings).
+Every Lakewood Ranch and Bradenton, Florida resident has an estate (home, personal property, investments, bank accounts, and retirement accounts) that needs to be protected.

 A key aspect of estate planning in Manatee County Florida (Lakewood Ranch, River Club, University Park, Bradenton, Braden River, Palmetto, Ellenton, Parish, ..) is appointing a person whom you trust to act on your behalf in financial and medical matters when you are unable to act on your own behalf (due to illness or disability).